Yale-Medicaid/Documentation/docs/tmsis/vignettes/providers.md

 It's easier to identify a facility, at least in the Other Services file.
 The `BLG_PRVDR_NPI` column is the "The National Provider ID (NPI) of the billing entity responsible for billing a patient for healthcare services.
 The billing provider can also be servicing, referring, or prescribing provider.
 Can be admitting provider except for Long Term Care," according to the documentation.
 The `BLG_PRVDR_NPI` column appears in the IP, LT, OT, and RX header files.

+We've found the vast majority (98-99%) of `BLG_PRVDR_NPI` entity type codes are `"organization"`, which is what we want.
+Again, this may not be true outside the Other Services file.

+Also keep in mind that some facilities may have multiple NPI values.
+This can provide greater granularity to identify parts of a hospital, but it may affect any facility-level aggregations.